gavinmcnair/Y5-210MU-restarter/README.md

 Ensure Python is installed.
 The script only needs the standard libraries.
 Ensure that `check_and_reboot.py` has been added and execute it.

-You might need to change the first line if your python executable is in another location or is just named `python`
+You might need to change the first line if your python executable is in another location or is just named `python` and you will also need to replace the username and password with your own.

 ### Example of execution